hungle45/blog/content/posts/redis_search_engine_notes.md

 FT.SEARCH books-idx "%adress%" HIGHLIGHT
 ```

-Alternatively, SPELLCHECK provides suggestions for misspelled words.
-A common practice is to check if a query returns results, and if not, use SPELLCHECK.
+Alternatively, `SPELLCHECK` provides suggestions for misspelled words.
+A common practice is to check if a query returns results, and if not, use `SPELLCHECK`.
 This feature supports languages like English, French, German, Italian, and Spanish.
 I will cover how to customize the spellcheck dictionary in a future post.

 ```bash
 > FT.SPELLCHECK books-idx wizrds